 LHMC strengthened its relationship with key partners this year, allowing us to improve the health of those in need.
 Highlights include the following:

 LHMC continued our successful partnership with Minuteman Senior Services to provide a Serving Health Information Needs of Everyone (SHINE) counselor at the Burlington, Arlington, and Winchester Councils on Aging.
-This year we were able to serve 700 people through the program in the community, which was an 11% increase over FY17, and 85 people were served by a counselor onsite at the LHMC campus or the Winchester Cancer Center, which was a 21% increase over FY17.
+This year we were able to serve 700 people through the program in the community, which was an 11% increase over FY17, and 85 people were served by a counselor on-site at the LHMC campus or the Winchester Cancer Center, which was a 21% increase over FY17.

 LHMC expanded our Senior Farmers Market partnership with New Entry Sustainable Farming Project’s Community Supported Agriculture (CSA) program to enable 50 seniors in Burlington, 70 seniors in Arlington and now 70 seniors in Billerica to receive free fresh fruits and vegetables once a week for 20 weeks.
 In FY18, over 30,000 pounds of produce was distributed across all locations.